Josh Barfield

-Joshua LaRoy Barfield (born December 17, 1982) is a former American professional baseball second baseman.
+Joshua LaRoy Barfield (born December 17, 1982) is an American professional baseball executive and former second baseman.
 He is the son of former major league outfielder Jesse Barfield.
 Barfield was born in Venezuela during his mother's two-week winterball visit with his father.
-He attended Klein High School in Harris County, Texas and holds the District 5 single season home run record.
+He attended Klein High School, located near Houston, Texas, and holds the District 5 single season home run record.

-His younger brother Jeremy Barfield was drafted by the Oakland Athletics in the 8th round of 2008 Major League Baseball draft.
+His younger brother Jeremy Barfield was drafted by the Oakland Athletics in the eighth round (244th overall) of the 2008 Major League Baseball draft.

 Professional career

 San Diego Padres

-Barfield was drafted in the fourth round of the 2001 Major League Baseball draft by the San Diego Padres.
+Barfield was drafted in the fourth round (120th overall) of the 2001 Major League Baseball draft by the San Diego Padres.
 In 2004 and 2005, Baseball America listed him as the Padres' number one prospect.
 In 2006, he fell to third in the organization behind pitcher Cesar Carrillo and catcher George Kottaras.

-Barfield made his major league debut April 3, 2006, and collected his first career hit.
+Barfield made his major league debut April 3, 2006, and collected his first career hit with a single off San Francisco Giants pitcher Jason Schmidt.
 His first major league home run came April 17, 2006, at Coors Field against the Colorado Rockies, a 431-foot solo shot to left-center field, off Jeff Francis.

 On September 4, 2006, against the Rockies in Petco Park, Barfield hit a walk-off home run, a three-run home run off Brian Fuentes that gave the Padres a 7–5 victory.
 He claimed that he had not hit a walk-off home run at any level of baseball prior to that.

+Barfield played in 150 games during his rookie season with the Padres, batting .280 with 32 doubles, 13 home runs, 58 RBI and 21 stolen bases (in 26 attempts).
+In the 2006 National League Division Series, he batted .250 with a double and walk as the Padres lost in four games to the St. Louis Cardinals.